Skip to content

 The cluster is provisioned asynchronously — status.phase starts at Pending and progresses through Provisioning to Running.

 Poll the GET endpoint until status.phase reaches Running.
-The script below has a 15-minute timeout and exits non-zero on failure, making it safe to use in CI:
+The script below has a 15-minute timeout and exits non-zero if it times out, making it safe to use in CI:

 Terminal window